 - What kind of people will buy from me and why?

 - Are they financially capable of buying from me?

 - Which clients among this group will be easier for me to approach and sell?

 - I can develop ongoing relationships with which clients from this group?

 - Which clients will deliver the most revenue in the lifespan of my relationship with them?

 From there, you need to go deeper.
 There are eight elements of a compelling ideal client profile —

 - Personal / business background

 - Shopping preferences

-In this post, I’ll provide insight into three of these eight as described by Brooke Norman in our recent webinar:
+In this post, I’ll provide insight into three of these eight as described by our friend and marketing strategist, Brooke Norman:

 1 – Understand their personal / business background